1894

 Denis began creating religious art in 1894, the year this painting was completed.
 A priory, as described in the title, is a religious building where monks and nuns live under the leadership of a prior.

-This painting depicts the enclosed backyard gardens of a former priory in Saint-Germain-en-Laye that Maurice Denis purchased in 1914.
-He transformed it into a home for his large family and lived there for the last thirty years of his life.
-The woman in the lower left is hanging linens to dry, so that—according to custom—they will be whitened or bleached by moonlight.
-The moon casts an intense yellow light over the entire scene, making the buildings glow with mysterious color.
+This painting depicts the enclosed backyard garden of a former priory—a religious building where monks and nuns live under the leadership of a prior—that Maurice Denis purchased in 1914.
+He transformed the building into a home for his large family and lived there for the last 30 years of his life.
+A woman dressed in black hangs linens to dry, so that—according to custom—they will be bleached by moonlight.
+The full moon casts a golden glow over the entire nighttime scene.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.